arnobt78/RAG-AI-ChatBot--NextJS/README.md

 ![Screenshot 2024-09-10 at 20 10 31](https://github.com/user-attachments/assets/d73cafe5-22a2-4356-944f-0f5601be9da8) ![Screenshot 2024-09-10 at 17 57 55](https://github.com/user-attachments/assets/b338d3e4-db6e-425a-8a13-1b2055ba2afc)

 ## AI-Rag-ChatBot-NextJS

 AI-Rag-ChatBot is a complete project example with RAGChat and Next.js 14, using Upstash Vector Database, Upstash Qstash, Upstash Redis, Dynamic Webpage Folder, Middleware, Typescript, Vercel AI SDK for the Client side Hook, Lucide-React for Icon, Shadcn-UI, Next-UI Library Plugin to modify TailwindCSS and deploy on Vercel.
-It is not just an AI, but also a pattern convension and provides reply super fast and it also can memorize all previous chat history from the Vector Storage so it doesn't have to reload the page again once its already indexed.
+It is not just an AI, but also a pattern convention and provides reply super fast and it also can memorize all previous chat history from the Vector Storage so it doesn't have to reload the page again once its already indexed.

-**Note: To run this project, you must use the url on your localhost as: `http://localhost:3000/https:/www.wikipedia.org`
+\*\*Note: To run this project, you must use the url on your localhost as: `http://localhost:3000/https:/www.wikipedia.org`

 **Note: To check this webpage live, click here:**

-## To Install Dependences
+## To Install Dependencies

 Before launching this web application, be sure to install all required dependencies, which are listed in the package.json file.

-To install all dependences, run this command from your project folder: `npm install`
+To install all dependencies, run this command from your project folder: `npm install`

 ## To Install NodeJS